Jonathan-Atkins-Logikos/modern-cpp-features/CPP14.md

 `#include <utility>`

-Assigns the first paramater from the second, and returns the first, with move and forward semantics.
+Assigns the first parameter from the second, and returns the first, with move and forward semantics.
 ```c++
 template<typename T, typename U=T>
 T exchange(T& obj, U&& new_val) {